Skip to the main content.

 Debris Systems

 Debris systems are found in harder thermoplastic or thermoset polymers that deposit particles of the actual resin between the shaft and bearing.
-These types of materials tend to be less efficient, since the debris remains on the surface area between the dynamic faces rather than embedding.
+These types of materials tend to be less efficient than smearing systems, since the debris remains on the surface area between the dynamic faces rather than embedding.
 Over time the debris is “cast off” as residue and the wear process tends to be on a slow but continuous basis.
 Debris materials have inherently low friction, but not as low as smearing systems with migratory lubricants.
-Debris materials are generally less costly than the smear materials, but also have lower P, V, PV ratings and limited temperature ranges.
+Debris materials are generally less costly than smear materials, but also have lower P, V, PV ratings and limited temperature ranges.

 Common debris system materials include: